 I wonder about gratitude, I wonder what it means to be grateful, to give thanks.
 What is grace anyways and am I any of these things?
 How do I know if I really am grateful for this one day or another – for being given this or that?
 Is it gratitude I think of when I wake up in the morning and my knees hurt and the sky is dark and the house cold and there are eggs to fry?
 Why have I never stood on a river bank and spread my arms wide?

 These days when the leaves are gone from the trees and the brush not yet grown, many things are visible.
-My husband, who walks ahead of me, is visible until he rounds a bend and disappears from sight.
+My husband, walking ahead of me, is visible until he rounds a bend and disappears from sight.
 I know he walks onward along this path we’ve chosen, forging into the future.
 It’s just a muddy wisp of a way, full of nettles and devils club and salmon berry, and always needing more maintenance.
-But out there in the open, beyond the gravel bar, are peaks grander than anything imagined.
+But out there in the open, beyond the gravel are peaks grander than anything imagined.
 It seems an absurd thing to lose sight of, to take for granted, this river, these mountains.
 But the building and forming and maintaining day after day, month into years can wear at a person.
 I start thinking I got stuck with the muddy trail, the flat one.
 The one with nothing but endless ditches to clean and flies biting at my back.

 Long ago when I sat by the river in the sun eating lunch, this day was unknown.
 It would have been preposterous to imagine myself here today, to imagine this man my husband, and us walking the trail, our son back in town.
-But here we are, pointing at this or that culvert, remembering the building, the accumulation of days, and watching beavers swim.
+But here we are, pointing at this or that culvert, remembering the building, the accumulation of days, watching beavers swim.
 I think of that day, and the new guy, the one we laughed at, out on the gravel bar, beholding the mountain and river, and I think I see a glimmer of grace.
 I think I start to understand what it means to be grateful.